acikgozb/local-ci/README.md

 Seeing a green icon next to the pipeline means that the controller has successfully connected to the agent via SSH and the `Jenkinsfile` has been executed successfully.

-From here on, you can check each multibranch pipeline to see their console output or you can go back to the application and make some changes to trigger the build.
+From here on, you can check each multibranch pipeline to see their console output or you can go back to the service and make some changes to trigger the build.

 ### <a id='triggering-a-build'/> Triggering a Build

 The next step would be to trigger a build to test our pipeline.
 There are 2 ways of doing it, and you can go with the one that you prefer the most:

-- You can trigger a build manually after doing a change in the application.
+- You can trigger a build manually after doing a change in the service.
 - You can notify Jenkins after an event (e.g Git push) and Jenkins can start the build with the latest change.

 To trigger a build manually, you can go to the pipeline page from Jenkins UI: `/job/ci-pipeline/`.